Marymount University

-Marymount University is a private Catholic university with its main campus in Arlington County, Virginia, United States.
+Marymount University is a private Catholic research university with its main campus in Arlington County, Virginia, United States.
 It was founded as Marymount Junior College in 1950.
 Marymount offers bachelor's, master's and doctoral degrees.
-It has approximately 4,257 students enrolled, representing 50 states and 70 countries.
+It has approximately 4,400 students enrolled, representing fifty states and seventy countries.

 History

-Marymount was founded in 1950 by the Religious of the Sacred Heart of Mary (RSHM) as "Marymount College", a two-year women's school.
+Marymount was founded in 1950 by the Religious of the Sacred Heart of Mary (RSHM) as "Marymount College," a two-year women's school.
 It was a member school of the Marymount colleges operated by the sisterhood in several states.
-The campus was located on the former estate of Admiral Presley Marion Rixey, Naval Surgeon General and personal physician to Presidents Theodore Roosevelt and William McKinley.
-Classes and activities were centered around the former Rixey Mansion, renamed as the university's "Main House."
+The campus was located on the former estate of Admiral Presley Marion Rixey, naval surgeon general and personal physician to presidents Theodore Roosevelt and William McKinley.

 Marymount became a four-year college in 1973.
 It added master's degree programs in 1979, and its first doctoral program, the clinical Doctor of Physical Therapy, in 2005.
 Its first male students were admitted into the nursing program in 1972, and the college became fully coeducational and changed its name to "Marymount University" in 1986.